Aquatic Microbiology & Marine Biodeterioration

 Aquatic Chemistry

-As NEAq’s Chief Scientist and Director of Research Dr. Paul Boyle led a transformation of the laboratory into a marine and aquatic scientific research center.
-This created collaborations with scientists throughout New England eager to access the Aquarium’s diverse live animal collection, staff expertise, and robust systems for studying aquatic species.
+As Chief Scientist and Director of Research Dr. Paul Boyle led a transformation of the laboratory into a marine and aquatic research center.
+This created scientific collaborations throughout New England, opening the Aquarium's diverse live animal collection, staff expertise, and robust systems for studying aquatic species.